Please refer to the Continuing Professional Development page for detailed information about maintaining your designation.

 The Human Resources Institute of Alberta, now CPHR Alberta, received a mandate from its members for self-regulation in 1999 and again in 2002.
 After successfully becoming a unified provincial association in 2013, we turned our attention to elevating the credibility of the profession through achieving self-governance.
 In the 2013 member survey, 80% of members identified professional self-regulation as a priority for CPHR Alberta.

-A motion by special resolution was put forward to chartered members asking them to approve the following:
+In 2014, a motion by special resolution was put forward to the Chartered members asking them to approve the following:

 "I am in favour of CPHR Alberta applying for self-regulation of the HR profession under the Professions and Occupations Association Act and obtaining legislation and recognition in Alberta in the same manner as other professions."

 The special resolution passed with 93% voting in favour.